abrantix/2wdrobot/README.md

 *I can't update the firmware; Error during firmware Upload*
 1. Please make sure that the required drivers are installed on the machine.
-For manual installation, see https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads
+For manual installation of the Universal drivers (VCP drivers are _not_ required), see https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads
 2. The *Ax2WDRobot* requires a charged battery and must be turned on to upload the firmware